Kqzz/namemc-art/README.md

 # NameMC skin art tool

+## I'm pretty sure this is broken because of namemc request blocking

 Tool used to generate (and apply; on the todo list) skin art to NameMC profiles.
 It's designed to be as easy to use as possible and require minimal user input once running.

 > default image.png is made by Tigi